 Can I tell you a story or two?

 It was a cold afternoon in January, almost two years ago, when the phone rang.
 Strangely, as it rang, I knew who was on the line and what the question would be.

 “My Dad is sick, he’s in the hospital, he was supposed to go with me to pick up the boys, but now he can’t, and I don’t know what to do… or who to call… you’re the only other person I know with a passport… will you go to the Ukraine with me and help me bring home my babies?”

 I laughed.
 I was leaving for Edmonton, Canada in two days and flying to Iceland for a mini-honeymoon with The Man right after that.

 “Well, I guess I can fly straight from Iceland and meet you there – hold on while I change my ticket!”

 Thus began the biggest adventure of my life to date: helping my friend bring her adopted sons across continents to their new home.

 “Erm… lemme Google that,” was my nice way of saying, “No I haven’t, and I’ve no idea what you’re talking about!”

 Turns out it’s her lifetime dream to walk it, and she wants to do it for her fortieth birthday.
 She wanted to know if I would go with her.
 It didn’t take me long to decide.
-We hiked it this past June.
+We hiked it in June.